How Long Does It Take to Brew Beer? Unlock the Timing

 After grinding, put the barley in a mash bag and steep it in hot water for 60 minutes.
 This will extract as much sugar as possible from the barley.
 Always monitor your water temperature during mashing, as it plays a significant role in sugar extraction.
 The ideal temperature is between 145 to 158 degrees Fahrenheit.

 This stage should consume one and a half hours.
-This time includes grinding and steeping the grains in hot water.
+The time includes grinding and steeping grains in hot water.

 Step 3: Boiling Wort